bigcommerce/dev-docs/docs/api-docs/customers/current-customer-api.md

 > - An app client ID is required in requests to `/customer/current.jwt`.
 > - To generate an app client ID, create an app in the [BigCommerce Developer Portal](https://devtools.bigcommerce.com/).
 > - Use the app's secret to validate the signature on the JWT.
-> - The app doesn't need to be installed or published on a store to use the client ID to get the JWT
+> - The app doesn't need to be installed or published on a store to use the client ID to get the JWT.

 </div>
 </div>